alvint/rwConfig/docs/writing-a-plugin.md

   `intList`, and `[9.99, 10]` becomes `9.99,10`, readable as a `doubleList` -
   what the items are read as is the declaration's business, not the plugin's.
   Only an array holding an object or another array falls back to indexed names.
+  `ListValues` does this for you - see below.
 - **Escape a literal backslash in a key** by doubling it, so a nested `a`/`b` (`a\b`) cannot collide with a flat key that really is called `a\b` (`a\\b`).